sinseman44/clivet-BMS-integration/README.md

 ## Water_heater
 TODO
 ### Vacation Mode
 When the "VACATION" button is pressed, the appliance maintains the water at 15°C during the specified period of absence.
-This saves energy
+This saves energy.
+The default vacation days are 14. they can be set in a range of 1 to 360 (__only on the unit__).

 ## Sensors
 TODO